deakinmt/entsoe_outage_models/README.md

 TO DO
 ---
-[x] how to most suitably load in the require production data [x] check we have all countries
+[x] how to most suitably load in the require production data [ ] add an option if the installed_prod has not been saved [x] check we have all countries
 [x] check if vvmult should be used
 [x] checksums on all country outputs
 [ ] checksums on intermediate outputs (e.g., vvmult)
 [ ] exploring the errors in GB data
 [ ] exploring the negative values in the IE data
-[ ] exploring discontinuity in DE, NL data
+[x] exploring discontinuity in DE, NL data
 [ ] saving the individual generator outages sparse matrix [x] saving the output data for re-use
 [x] exploring the min-max errors